 (b) Visually depicts child sexual abuse or child sexual exploitation.

-4. States Parties shall take steps to exclude the criminalization of children for self-generated material as described in paragraph 2 of this article.
+4. States Parties may take steps to exclude the criminalization of children for self-generated material as described in paragraph 2 of this article.

-5. States Parties shall ensure that there are appropriate safeguards under domestic law to protect children who are accused of this offence, consistent with their obligations under the Convention on the Rights of the Child and its Protocols.
+5. Consistent with any domestic or international obligations, for children who have reached the legal age to engage in sexual activity under domestic law, States Parties may take steps to exclude from paragraph 2 of this article material that is produced as part of a consensual sexual relationship where such material is maintained exclusively for the private use of the persons depicted.

 Article 14.
-Solicitation of a child for sexual purposes through [a computer system] [an information and communications technology device]
+Solicitation or grooming for the purpose of committing a sexual offence against a child

-1. Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences under its domestic law, when committed intentionally by an adult through [a computer system] [an information and communications technology device], communicating, soliciting, or making any arrangement with a child for sexual purposes, including for the commission of any of the offences established in accordance with article 13.
+1. Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences under its domestic law the act of intentionally communicating, soliciting, or making any arrangement through [a computer system] [an information and communications technology device] for the purpose of committing a sexual offence against a child, as defined in domestic law, including for the commission of any of the offences established in accordance with article 13.

-2. A State Party may require an act in furtherance of the communication described in paragraph 1.
+2. A State Party may require an act in furtherance of the conduct described in paragraph 1.

+3. A State Party may consider extending criminalization in accordance with paragraph 1 in relation to a person believed to be a child.

+4. States Parties may take steps to exclude the criminalization of children for conduct set out in paragraph 1.

 Article 15.
 Non-consensual dissemination of intimate images

-1. Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences under its domestic law, when committed intentionally and without right, the offering, selling, distributing, transmitting, publishing or otherwise making available of an intimate image of a person by means of [a computer system] [an information and communications technology device], without the consent of the person depicted in the image.
+1. Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences under its domestic law, when committed intentionally and without right, the selling, distributing, transmitting, publishing or otherwise making available of an intimate image of a person by means of [a computer system] [an information and communications technology device], without the consent of the person depicted in the image.

-2. For the purpose of paragraph 1, “intimate image” shall mean a visual recording or representation of a natural person made by any means, including a photograph, film or video recording, in which the person is nude, is exposing their genital organs, anal region or breasts, or is engaged in sexual activity, and in respect of which, at the time of the recording, there were circumstances that gave rise to a reasonable expectation of privacy.
+2. For the purpose of paragraph 1, “intimate image” shall mean a visual recording of a person over the age of 18 years made by any means, including a photograph or video recording, that is sexual in nature, in which the person’s sexual parts are exposed or the person is engaged in sexual activity, which was private at the time of the recording, and in respect of which the persons depicted maintained a reasonable expectation of privacy at the time of the offence.

+3. A State Party may extend the definition of intimate images, as appropriate, to depictions of persons who are under the age of 18 if they are of legal age to engage in sexual activity under domestic law and the image does not depict child abuse or exploitation.

+4. For the purposes of this article, a person who is under the age of 18 and depicted in an intimate image cannot consent to the dissemination of an intimate image that constitutes child sexual abuse or child sexual exploitation material under article 13 of this Convention.

-3. A State Party may require the intent to cause harm before criminal liability attaches.
+5. A State Party may require the intent to cause harm before criminal liability attaches.

 Article 16.
 Laundering of proceeds of crime